Watercolour Paint Supplies

 Watercolour paper meets all those requirements, however, there are thousands of options in the market.
 They are categorized according to their weight, texture and manufacturing process.

-Paper weight is measured in poinds (lbs) or grams per square metre (gsm).
-Lightweight paper is usually cheaper and ideal for beginners, however will require stretching, meanwhile heavyweight paper will be more resistant and is less likely to require stretching.
+Paperweight is measured in pounds (lbs) or grams per square metre (gsm).
+Lightweight paper is usually cheaper and ideal for beginners, however, will require stretching, meanwhile, the heavyweight paper will be more resistant and is less likely to require stretching.

 Three main texture categories of watercolour paper stand out: Hot pressed, cold pressed and rough, which range from smoother to rougher texture depending on the artists needs.
 As for materials used for the paper, you can choose between wood pulp based or cotton based.